Policy-based Tuning of Autoregressive Image Models with Instance- and Distribution-Level Rewards: Introduction

 Autoregressive (AR) models have recently re-emerged as a strong and scalable framework for high-fidelity image generation.
 By modeling pixel or token sequences with Transformer decoders, they unify visual synthesis with the language modeling paradigm underlying GPT-style systems~\cite{gpt2}.
 Advances such as VQVAE and VQGAN tokenizers~\cite{vqvae,vqgan}, hierarchical scaling~\cite{parti,nextscale}, and continuous-token variants~\cite{fluid,mar} have enabled AR models like LlamaGen~\cite{llamagen} to match or even surpass diffusion models~\cite{diffusion} in both quality and throughput.
 Despite this progress, most AR generators remain trained solely via maximum likelihood estimation (MLE), which does not directly optimize semantic alignment or perceptual preference and thus limits post-training controllability.

 Reinforcement learning (RL) has proven central to shaping the behavior of large language models.
-The RLHF pipeline~\cite{rlhf,finetuninglmsfromhp,instructGPT}--combining supervised instruction tuning, preference-model training, and policy optimization via PPO~\cite{ppo}, DPO~\cite{dpo}, or GRPO~\cite{grpo}--yields models that better follow instructions and reflect human intent.
+Recent progress in large language models (LLMs) has been driven by post-training pipelines that combine supervised instruction tuning, preference learning, and policy optimization using methods such as PPO~\cite{ppo}, DPO~\cite{dpo}, or GRPO~\cite{grpo}.
+These approaches produce models that better follow instructions and align with human preferences~\cite{rlhf,finetuninglmsfromhp,instructGPT}.
 A parallel trend has emerged in diffusion-based image generation, where models originally trained with reconstruction losses are post-trained using external reward models such as CLIP~\cite{clip}, HPSv2~\cite{hpscorev2}, or ImageReward~\cite{imagereward}.
 Existing approaches include offline supervised finetuning~\cite{dpok}, differentiating through the denoising process~\cite{alignprop,deeprewardsupervision}, and preference or policy optimization via DDPO~\cite{ddpo}, DRaFT~\cite{draft}, or Diffusion-DPO~\cite{diffusiondpo}.

 \mypar{Motivation} We investigate policy-based tuning as an effective post-training mechanism for autoregressive image generators.
 In contrast to diffusion models, AR decoders naturally follow a token-level policy, enabling stable PPO/GRPO-style updates~\cite{ppo,grpo} with minimal overhead.
 In addition, unlike the prior work on policy learning for diffusion models~\cite{ddpo,diffusiondpo,draft}, which are known to suffer from output diversity collapse~\cite{barcelo2024modecollapse,imageReFL}, our AR policy learning method allows for the explicit joint optimization of \emph{instance-level alignment} and \emph{distributional coverage}.
 Furthermore, by embedding instance level rewards and distribution alignment directly into the base policy, our framework produces high-quality samples without relying on Classifier-Free Guidance (CFG), effectively avoiding the $2\times$ computational overhead typically incurred during test-time generation.